 About Cathy Park Hong

-Cathy Park Hong is an award-winning poet and the author of Minor Feelings: An Asian American Reckoning.
+Cathy Park Hong is an award-winning poet, a finalist for the National Book Critics Circle Award, and the author of Minor Feelings: An Asian American Reckoning.
 In this widely celebrated book of essays, Hong provocatively infuses cultural criticism, history, and her own person experience to reveal hard truths about the American racialized consciousness.
 In engaging and revealing talks, Hong speaks about race and Asian American identity, utilizing the craft of poetry as a lens for social change, and the power of creating art that is influenced by politics, culture, and the current societal moment.

 Minor Feelings: Reflections on America's Racial Consciousness